tgb20/tgb20.github.io/augmentedrealitydemo/index.md

 Since then I have made a few AR apps, but none of which I have saved/uploaded in any form.

 The original description was *"This is a demonstration of my augmented reality project.
 It was inspired by Microsoft HoloLens.
-I am going to continue updating it until its to a state I like.
+I am going to continue updating it until it's to a state I like.
 It looks amazing in person."*